Researchers awarded a $3.3 million collaborative grant from the Department of Energy

-The Wayne State Mathematics Department Professors Luca Candelori, Vladimir Chernyak, and John Klein will investigate the mathematics associated with entanglement properties of quantum cavity polaritons with an eye towards applications to Quantum Information Science.
-This line of research fits nicely with our newly established coursework in Quantum Computing and Quantum Information Science, as well as with the undergraduate summer research program in quantum machine learning that is run in partnership with the Department of Physics and Astronomy.
+Professors Luca Candelori, Vladimir Chernyak and John Klein will investigate the mathematics associated with entanglement properties of quantum cavity polaritons with an eye towards applications to quantum Information Science.
+This line of research fits nicely with our newly established coursework in Quantum Computing and Quantum Information Science and the undergraduate summer research program in quantum machine learning that is run in partnership with the Department of Physics and Astronomy.

 As part of the grant, the Department of Mathematics will receive a three-year post-doc position to help with the research.
 Details about this position will be made available later.

 Professor Candelori remarks: "I think for any student reading the announcements these opportunities would be great ways to get involved with our growing quantum computing/quantum information science research program here at Wayne State."
-Students who are interested should contact Professor Candelori directly at candelori@wayne.edu.
+Interested students should contact Professor Candelori directly at candelori@wayne.edu.

 The research team consists of eight people in total, drawing from four different institutions.
 The members, with affiliations, are included below.